very-scary-scenario/nkd.su/PANIC.md

       changed their avatar since they last voted, you should run the `update_broken_twitter_avatars` management command daily.
-    - It would be super considerate to run the `dumpdata vote` command piped to a file that is hosted such that Shillito can get to it, just in case you too are hit by a bus.
+    - It would be super considerate to run the `dumpdata vote` command piped to a file that is hosted such that Peter can get to it, just in case you too are hit by a bus.

-- Make Shillito an account.
+- Make Peter an account.
     - You can do this from the admin interface at /admin.
 Make him a super user.
 Do not make accounts for anyone else; any authenticated user can do all the built-in admin stuff like updating the library and hiding tracks.

 ----

-As well as the stuff noted above, Shillito has auth details for my nic.ru account, so if you want to point nkd.su at your server, you should be able to do that too.
+As well as the stuff noted above, Peter has auth details for my nic.ru account, so if you want to point nkd.su at your server, you should be able to do that too.